-We have training many therapists and care workers who now use Story Massage regularly in their work with children and adults in hospice settings.
-And here are some of the key messages below.
-But first, a video of two therapists talking about how they use Story Massage for children in palliative care.
+You’ll find are some of the key messages below.
+But first, a video of two therapists talking about how they use the Story Massage Programme for children in palliative care.

 Siblings Groups at a Children’s Hospice

-Siblings can be invited to share pre-written Story Massages from our book Once upon a touch… story massage for children and to create their own using our ten basic story massage strokes.
+Siblings can be invited to share pre-written massage stories from our book Once upon a touch… story massage for children and to create their own using our ten basic story massage strokes.
 Most popular stories are those that have a happy and hopeful ending.
 “It’s important that siblings feel safe at such a confusing and complicated time in their lives,” says Angela Garrett, complementary therapies co-ordinator at Christopher’s, Shooting Star Chase Children’s Hospice.
-“Favourite stories are The Smiling Flower, A Safe Place and Sunset.
-They give a sense of holding their hands through it all.”
+“We choose stories that give a sense of holding their hands through it all.”

 Siblings may also choose to share massage stories with others in the family.
-A therapist told us about a 10 year old who decided to give her mother a Story Massage whilst they were sitting in her sister’s room at the hospice.
+A therapist told us about a 10 year old who decided to give her mother a massage story whilst they were sitting in her sister’s room at the hospice.
 It gave her something helpful to do and encouraged a positive connection with her mother.

-Story Massage can be a bonding and supportive activity for grandparents of children under the care of the hospice.
-At one such group, the grandparents were invited to write a simple Story Massage about their grandchild and to share this with others on the day.
+The Story Massage Programme of ten strokes can be a bonding and supportive activity for grandparents of children under the care of the hospice.
+At one such group, the grandparents were invited to write a simple massage story about their grandchild and to share this with others on the day.
 Everyone listened and respected each other, and joined in with the massages creating a special moment for everyone.
 The massage story could then be shared with the rest of the family, and kept as a memory too.

-One to One Story Massage for Children in Palliative Care
+One to One Story Massage Sessions for Children in Palliative Care

-Short and simple Story Massages are best with children who are in the last months, weeks and days of their lives.
+Short and simple massage stories are best with children who are in the last months, weeks and days of their lives.
 The gentle touch combined with a story can act as a distraction from any pain and offer something comforting to look forward to.
 It can be calming and soothing, helping a child to relax and sleep.
-Story massages can be adapted around age appropriate stories or nursery rhymes, and written specifically for an individual child.
+Massage stories can be adapted around age appropriate stories or nursery rhymes, and written specifically for an individual child.
 If the child is well enough, then it can be a wonderful positive touch activity in a sensory room.

-We are currently working with a group of specialists to consider ways of using Story Massage with bereaved children.
-However, we have had letters from parents who have found The Smiling Flower massage story offered great comfort to the whole family.
+We have had letters from parents who have found The Smiling Flower massage story offered great comfort to the whole family.
 Several parents have also used our ten basic story massage strokes to help the children write their own stories and share them as a massage.
 Massage stories can also be adapted from books such as Are you Sad, Little Bear?, I’ll Always Love You and Badger’s Parting Gifts.

-Here is a popular Story Massage for children in palliative care.
+You may also find this massage story written by a mother for her daughter helpful.
 Please feel free to use and adapt this for your children of those in your care.
+Story Massage for Bereavement.